Saint Kitts: Economy

 The country hosts an annual St. Kitts Music Festival.

 Transportation

 Robert L. Bradshaw International Airport serves Saint Kitts.

-Daily connections from Charlotte, Miami and New York are available.

 The Basseterre Ferry Terminal facilitates travel between Saint Kitts and sister island Nevis.

 The narrow-gauge (30 inches) St. Kitts Scenic Railway circles the island and offers passenger service from its headquarters near the airport, although the service is geared more for tourists than as day-to-day transportation for residents.
-Built between 1912 and 1926 to haul sugar cane from farms to the sugar factory in Basseterre, since 2003 the railway has offered a 3.5-hour, 30-mile circle tour of the island on specially designed double-decker open-air coaches, with 12 miles of the trip being by bus.
+Built between 1912 and 1926 to transport sugar cane from farms to the sugar factory in Basseterre, since 2003 the railway has offered a 3.5-hour, 30-mile circle tour of the island on specially designed double-decker open-air coaches, with 12 miles of the trip being by bus.

-And also the scenic railway which is now used to facilitate tourist and even its citizens to give them a scenery and dramatic views of the island.

-Notable residents
+Notable natives and residents

 Saint Kitts is or was the residence of: